-- Special purpose and trust funds

-- Certain CIC-related Crown corporations

-- Certain educational agencies
+- Special purpose and trust funds - Certain CIC-related Crown corporation subsidiaries - Certain educational agencies (e.g., regional colleges)

-When the Office does not examine Government agencies, the Assembly does not receive the Office's assurances on the Government's financial statements, the effectiveness of its management of public resources, and its compliance with governing authorities.
+When the Office does not examine a Government agency, the Assembly does not receive the Office's assurances on the agency's financial statements, the effectiveness of its management of public resources, and its compliance with governing authorities.

 If necessary, the Office will report to the Legislative Assembly which Government agencies it was unable to audit.
-When this is necessary, the Office is concerned with the impact of this message on public confidence in the system of Government.
+When this is necessary, the Office is concerned with the impact of this message on public confidence in the system of government.